Tanja V.E. Kral, PhD

 - Recipient, Dean’s Award for Undergraduate Scholarly Mentorship, School of Nursing, University of Pennsylvania

 - Associate Fellow, Center for Public Health Initiatives, University of Pennsylvania Perelman School of Medicine

-Kral TV, Chittams J, Moore RH.
+Kral TV, Chittams J, Moore RH (2017).
 Relationship between food insecurity, child weight status, and parent-reported child eating and snacking behaviors.
-Journal for Specialists in Pediatric Nursing, in press.
+Journal for Specialists in Pediatric Nursing, 22(2): e12177.

 Kral TV, Bannon AL, Chittams J, Moore RH (2016).
 Comparison of the satiating properties of egg- versus cereal grain-based breakfasts for energy intake control in children.
 Eating Behaviors, 20: 14-20.